How to Make a Christmas Crib - Easy Step by Step

 Note: Photo of diagram is not clear enough.
 1st Holder is on the right of the diagram.
 In 2nd Holder we make a joint, the wires go in and out again to go to the plug.
 That's why we twist them together.
 If you need a third holder, do a similar joint in 1st Holder with the wires going to the new holder.

-You can see 2 pictures of a similar product at the bottom of the page.
+You can see a picture of a similar product at the bottom of the page.

 Christmas Crib with home-made Clay Figurines